MicrosoftDocs/power-platform/power-virtual-agents/preview/time-zones.md

 [!INCLUDE [Preview disclaimer](includes/public-preview-disclaimer.md)]

 As you build bots in PVA, you'll likely run into scenarios where you need to display the date and time based on the user's location instead of using Coordinated Universal Time (UTC).
 Internally, PVA stores date and time in UTC, but does provide additional capabilities to handle user's local time.
-There are two key things that you must understand:
+There are a few things that you must understand:

 - Prebuilt entities
 - System level vairables